sethmurphy/BrubeckOAuth/README.md

 BrubeckOAuth Settings
 ---------------------

-How you get your oAuth settings to your handler is up to you
+In order to get your settings into the handler it is assumed your application object can have the following method called on it:
+    get_settings('oauth')

+The above return the following oauth Dict:

     oauth = {
-        ## Do not really do auth, fake it
-        "OAUTH_TEST": False,
+        ## This is optional, but highly recommended and required if you run more than one Brubeck instance
         "REDIS": {
             "HOST": "localhost",
             "PORT": 6379,